World’s Largest Political Network Embraces Humanitarian Islam

 Before CDI adopted the resolution, a video address was played to the Executive Committee, in which Mr. Staquf explained that “this resolution will assist all of us. . . end the weaponization of identity that lies at the heart of the current global crisis.
 Human fraternity is key to reaching across racial, religious, cultural and political lines to achieve the unity of purpose required if we are to stop the cycle of violence and consolidate democracy around the world.”

-Humanitarian Islam’s foundational texts include: the International Summit of Moderate Islamic Leaders (ISOMIL) Nahdlatul Ulama Declaration (2016); the First Global Unity Forum Declaration (2016); the Gerakan Pemuda Ansor Declaration on Humanitarian Islam (2017); the Nusantara Statement and Nusantara Manifesto (2018), in addition to the Charter on Human Fraternity (2019).
+Humanitarian Islam’s foundational texts include: the International Summit of Moderate Islamic Leaders (ISOMIL) Nahdlatul Ulama Declaration (2016); the First Global Unity Forum Declaration (2016); the Gerakan Pemuda Ansor Declaration on Humanitarian Islam (2017); the Nusantara Statement and Nusantara Manifesto (2018), in addition to the Document on Human Fraternity (2019).

-Signed by Pope Francis and Grand Shaykh Ahmed al-Tayyeb of al-Azhar, and ratified at the 2019 National Conference of Nahdlatul Ulama Religious Scholars, the Charter is consistent with, and articulates, key elements of the concept of fraternity that the Nahdlatul Ulama has embraced and strived to implement for over 35 years.
+Signed by Pope Francis and Grand Shaykh Ahmed al-Tayyeb of al-Azhar, and ratified at the 2019 National Conference of Nahdlatul Ulama Religious Scholars, the Document is consistent with, and articulates, key elements of the concept of fraternity that the Nahdlatul Ulama has embraced and strived to implement for over 35 years.

 The CDI resolution concludes with the statement: “We believe that the widespread dissemination and study of these documents will serve to reduce all forms of ethnic and religious prejudice, discrimination, hatred and violence and thus foster the emergence of a global civilization founded upon respect for the equal rights and dignity of every human being.”